 Any remote bookkeeping service should be equipped to manage the surge in workflow that typically comes during the end of the financial year, when clients’ books need to be “closed.”

 If a remote bookkeeping service is worth hiring, they ought to be able to guarantee a certain level of quality.
-For instance, at Bench, all bookkeepers get in-house training and ongoing education in bookkeeping, in addition to having multiple full-time staff dedicated just to quality and standards.
+For instance, at Bench, all bookkeepers get training and ongoing education in bookkeeping, in addition to having multiple full-time staff dedicated just to quality and standards.